-- 6.1 Applicants are informed of the following before accepting an offer of enrolment: - a. modes for program delivery and location of midwifery practice experience placements - b. specific requirements for entry to the program of study, including English language proficiency - c. requirements for registration as specified in the NMBA Re-entry to Practice Policy - d. compliance with the National Law by notifying the Australian Health Practitioner Regulation Agency (AHPRA) if a student undertaking midwifery practice experience has an impairment that may place the public at risk of harm - e. specific requirements for right of entry to health services for midwifery practice experience placements (including fitness for practice, immunisation and criminal history) - f. continuity of care experience requirements and implications for academic and personal life - g. requirements for registration as a midwife by the NMBA including, but not limited to, the explicit registration standard on English language skills. - 6.2 Students are selected for the program based on clear, justifiable and published admission criteria. - 6.3 Students have sufficient English language proficiency and communication skills to successfully undertake academic experience and midwifery practice experience requirements throughout the program. - 6.4 Students are informed about, and have access to, appropriate support services, including counselling, health care and academic advisory services. - 6.5 Processes to enable early identification of and support for students not performing well academically or with professional conduct issues. - 6.6 All students have equal opportunity to attain the National Competency Standards for the Midwife.
+- 6.1 Applicants are informed of the following before accepting an offer of enrolment: - a. modes for program delivery and location of midwifery practice experience placements - b. specific requirements for entry to the program of study, including English language proficiency - c. requirements for registration as specified in the NMBA Re-entry to Practice Policy - i. a NMBA letter of referral is required when applying to enter the program - d. compliance with the National Law by notifying the Australian Health Practitioner Regulation Agency (AHPRA) if a student undertaking midwifery practice experience has an impairment that may place the public at risk of harm - e. specific requirements for right of entry to health services for midwifery practice experience placements (including fitness for practice, immunisation and criminal history) - f. continuity of care experience requirements and implications for academic and personal life - g. requirements for registration as a midwife by the NMBA including, but not limited to, the explicit registration standard on English language skills. - 6.2 Students are selected for the program based on clear, justifiable and published admission criteria. - 6.3 Students have sufficient English language proficiency and communication skills to successfully undertake academic experience and midwifery practice experience requirements throughout the program. - 6.4 Students are informed about, and have access to, appropriate support services, including counselling, health care and academic advisory services. - 6.5 Processes to enable early identification of and support for students not performing well academically or with professional conduct issues. - 6.6 All students have equal opportunity to attain the National Competency Standards for the Midwife.
 The mode or location of program delivery should not influence this opportunity.